Helm Chart Push Plugin

 Now, let me go ahead and package this Chart.

 So that’s going to provide me the packaged charts.
-I can use this package chart or I can directly use the directory as well.
+I can use this package chart, or I can directly use the directory as well.
 So I can use the command helm.
-I will use helm push command.
+I will use the helm push command.

 So that’s going to create the zipped content automatically and push it into the repository.
 Now I can do an update and check the list of charts available within the repository.

 So the advantage of using the push is directly I can mention the chart folder and do a push.
-I don’t need to do the packaging or I can do the package and move the files, or I can use the curl and pass the packaged chart files using the data binary option into the chart museum using REST API.
+I don’t need to do the packaging, do the package and move the files, or use the curl and pass the packaged chart files using the data binary option into the chart museum using REST API.